 Speaking and listening is the best way you can learn a language.

 You learn the right and everyday phrases that you will use, not memorizing them.

 If you are not planning to perform brain surgery on the tongue you want.
 Well, you can well forget about learning it because memorizing will never help you.

 Myth #6 — You must learn how to write and speak at the same time

-You know what that means if you chose to switch between both; you will not only get your food burnt but also spill some contents on your tax form.
+You know what that means if you chose to switch between both; you will get your food burnt and spill some contents on your tax form.

-It is better to learn how to speak and understand first, so that once you’ve mastered or progressed fairy in that, then you can think about learning how to read and write.
+It is better to learn how to speak and understand first so that once you’ve mastered or progressed in that, you can think about learning how to read and write.

 Myth #7 — It is a must that you study grammar

-That is not true either!
+That is not true, either!
 You don’t start your language learning by holding and memorizing conjugation charts in your head to speak perfect grammar.